 Collaboration is all about joining forces to impact change.
 Leveraging private sector funding with MCC investments allows for systemic change that is nearly impossible in any other scenario (i.e. a company investing in NGO activity without support of infrastructure that an MCC could help build as an example).
 Companies, alone, can’t invest at that scale.
 Governments alone can’t build out private sector investment without those partnerships.
 Finding economic engines to drive local production and consumption helps propel tax revenue, keeps engagement high and provides for a more satisfied population and workforce.
 Partnership and leveraged funding between government sources (in this case MCC) and the private sector is what can change the paradigm in impoverished countries.
 MCC reports on these successes often.

 Nowadays it seems every call for proposals, every challenge that addresses the SDGs, each impact investment, is looking for ways to engage the private sector.
 There’s a reason for it, though.
-With private sector ‘leveraged’ funding, other investors (public, impact investors, even NGOs) can be assured that perhaps with their investment there is more opportunity for long term impact.
+With private sector ‘leveraged’ funding, other investors (public, impact investors, even NGOs) can be assured that along with their investment is more opportunity for long term impact.
 Companies’ investments in sustainability are about building long term returns that allow for future production, more dependable consumption patterns, more predictable supply, even assurance around workforce availability.
 Government donors and NGOs often operate on a much shorter time frame (think under 10 years).
 Adding private sector leveraged funding to the mix allows these partners to see a greater, longer-term impact with their dollars.

-Collaboration between funding streams like those coming from MCC, or OPIC (or agencies like DFID, USAID, etc) and the private sector, nonprofit sector, academic sector, etc. helps advance economic development around the SDGs in a way that is more market focused, economically advantageous to the communities in need of large scale investment and better for competition of prices and supply.
+Collaboration between funding streams like those coming from MCC, or DFC (or agencies like DFID, USAID, etc) and the private sector, nonprofit sector, academic sector, etc. helps advance economic development around the SDGs in a way that is more market focused, economically advantageous to the communities in need of large scale investment and better for competition of prices and supply.
 For these reasons (and likely more unmentioned) leveraging funding is critical to advancing our SDGs.